 Grande Terre towns like Sainte-Anne and Saint-François are full of tourists—I’ve heard the latter referred to as the Cannes of Guadeloupe—while the main draws in Basse Terre are just Malendure and, to some extent, the town of Deshaies, where the BBC series Death in Paradise is filmed.
 Elsewhere in Basse Terre, life is very peaceful, a place to enjoy tropical weather, warm water, and glorious sunsets.

 Laura K. Lawless is a writer and virtual French teacher at LawlessFrench.com.
-After living in the South of France for 5 years and visiting the 6 corners of the Hexagon, Laura moved to Guadeloupe in 2013.
-You can find her through her website, on Twitter, Facebook, Google + and veggie food blog.
+After living in the south of France for 5 years and visiting 6 corners of the Hexagon, Laura moved to Guadeloupe in 2013.
+You can find her through her website and Twitter.
 All photos are provided by Laura.

 If you enjoyed reading this you’ll probably like the other posts in the series on French DOM-TOMs about Martinique, Mayotte, Réunion, St Martin, French Guyana, French Polynesia and another one on Guadeloupe.

 *** I am looking for bloggers who have visited or lived in any of the French DOM-TOMS and who would like to contribute to this series.
 Please leave a comment below or get in touch through the contact page ***